macca448/IRremoteESP8266_patch/README.md

 ###  This patch adds support for the ESP32 Arduino Core v3.x (IDF v5.x)

 The current IDE offering of `IRremoteESP8266 (v2.8.6)` does not support `ESP32 Arduino Core 3.x Timer API`.
-The patched version of [`IRrecv.cpp`](https://github.com/macca448/IRremoteESP8266_patch/tree/main/IRRemoteESP8266_patch) offered here will add ESP32 v3.x support.
+This patched version of [IRrecv.cpp](https://github.com/macca448/IRremoteESP8266_patch/tree/main/IRRemoteESP8266_patch) will add ESP32 v3.x support to IRremoteESP8266 (v2.8.6).

 ### How to apply this patch